ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 The molecular weight of hAgo2 is 97,208 Da, and the MW of our RNA is 12.5 KDa [[calculate MW of the RNA]](http://www.encorbio.com/protocols/Nuc-MW.htm).
 Thus, the total MW is 110 KDa.

-To determine the number of water molecules we will solvate or system in a cubic box extending 13 A from the solute.
+To determine the number of water molecules we will solvate the system in a cubic box extending 13 A from the solute.

 ~~~
 loadoff terminal_monophosphate.lib